flame-code/FLAME/docs/potential.rst

    default: ``0``

-**nat**: (list of integers, or strings) The indices of the atomix that are subjected to the potential.
+**nat**: (list of integers and/or strings) The indices of the atoms that are subjected to the potential.
 If all atoms are affected by the potential, the string "all" can be used instead of listing all atomic indices.
 Given as a list of length **nconfine** (list of lists) if more than one confinement potential is imposed.